 Fix: add the practical search terms to your home page intro, your alt text, and your page titles, in natural sentences.

-Reason four: No other sites link to you
+Do other sites link to your portfolio?

 Imagine Google as a town.
 Your site is a brand new house.
 Nobody knows it exists until someone tells them.
 Other sites linking to you are how Google hears.